 Though your export options are limited.
 DPX sequences or H264 only.
-However you can apply some prebuilt looks at that time if you wanted.
+However, you can apply some prebuilt looks at that time if you want.

 Hope that helps.
 Leave a comment for any questions.
 And please Like, +1 or Tweet out for me.
 And check out my Sony A7r review here.